FAQs: Organising Covid-secure volleyball

 GAMEPLAY AND TRAINING

-Volleyball activity can be organised without restrictions.
-However, we are encouraging the community to follow our recommendations on organising Covid-secure volleyball.
+While volleyball activity can be organised without restrictions, we are encouraging the community to follow our recommendations on organising Covid-secure volleyball to reduce the risk of transmitting Covid-19 between participants, especially the most vulnerable.

 [UPDATED] Are spectators allowed at volleyball activity?